Lakeside Landing

 Murals by resident artist Mike Ritch who organized volunteers to help paint from toddlers to their grandparents!
 The public art includes a ground mural of a giant octopus, a backdrop behind the stage, and a huge tire painted as a buoy.

-A Nature Exploration Area for kids designed by SF Planning, GroundPlay, and Climate Action Now! with many items reused from SF Public Works such as the granite benches painted in the Ocean theme by high schooler Isabella.
+A Nature Exploration Area for kids designed by SF Planning and GroundPlay with many items reused from SF Public Works such as the granite benches painted in the Ocean theme by high schooler Isabella.

 Bistro tables, chairs, benches, and picnic tables with umbrellas for families to dine outside.